itsapi/web-design/README.md

 > want in the header at the top of the page?
 A banner image with your logo, or
 > heading?

+C:
+> I'll discuss the phont with the team, hopefully we'll have a proper logo
+> sorted soon to put at the top.
+I'll also have a look for a picture to put
+> wither side.
+Where it say copyright at the bottom, feel free to put designed
+> by and then your information.

+M:
+> Ok, updated with temp stolen worldoftanks background image, is that what you
+> were after?
+Also updated links, what do you think of the orange color, do
+> you want me to change the shade?

 * * *

 ###luckydrone